 I researched on the qualifications for life coaching (ICF — International Coaching Federation being the key one) and checked out the courses available to get the qualification.
 Ideally, I wanted a 2-3 month intensive course which was reasonably priced, was conducted face-to-face (in Singapore), and was sharp and to the point.
 It should lead to an ICF qualification in the end.

 However, because life coaching / personal development was somewhat at its infancy stage in Singapore compared to US (3 years ago), I found difficulty in locating a course that fit my needs.
 Of the courses I found, they either (a) were too expensive, (b) were not available in Singapore, (c) would take longer than 2-3 months, or (d) were not linked to any ICF qualification.

 At that point, I felt frustrated at why it was so difficult to pursue my passion.
 I wanted to just start helping people — something which anyone should be able to do right away!
-Why was there such a big barrier toward doing something which should be a very simple act?
+Why was there such a big barrier towards doing something which should be a very simple act?

 This was when I realized that I was looking at getting a coaching qualification as a prerequisite to becoming a coach — which didn’t need to be the case.
 What further opened my eyes was when I met coaches who were supposedly qualified by ICF, but didn’t strike me as very conscious people.
 I was also observing well known experts in the personal development field (blogosphere being one of them), and realized that not all of them had coaching qualifications.
 In fact, the very successful ones didn’t.
 Most important of all, it didn’t make them less as teachers – they were clearly very well versed in their domains.